uwsailbot/boat_2018/README.md

 ### Phidgets API (OPTIONAL)
 If you want to download the python phidgets API [See here](https://www.phidgets.com/docs/Language_-_Python#Install_Phidget_Python_module_for_Linux)

-You can also download the library from that same link and you must run this in the libphidget folder to build it:

-	$ ./configure --prefix=/usr && make && sudo make install

 ## boat_msgs
 Custom messages for path planning, gps coordinates and boat states in order to facilitate the communication of other packages.